sale96/ImageWorker/README.md

 ```cs
 InvalidExtensionTypeException
 ```
-- provided that you placed an image that is not supported (anything that is not jpg, jpeg, png is not supported for now)
+- provided that you placed an image that is not supported (anything other than jpg, jpeg, png is not supported for now)

 ## Supported actions
 - Resize